-Sadly, many of the company records were destroyed during the Second World War.
-The Old Street factory was hit three times during the Blitz, but only a total of four working days were lost.
+The Old Street factory was hit three times during the Blitz, but a total of only four working days were lost.

-The Argentine estates covered over one million acres with over 200,000 cattle by 1959.
+The Argentine estates covered more than one million acres with over 200,000 cattle by 1959.
 The cattle were descended from Bovril-bred pedigree bulls from Ampthill in Bedfordshire.
 The Santa Elena abattoir employed 3,000 skilled workers, and was one of the most modern factories in Argentina.

 Bovril instant beef stock was launched in 1966.
 The Ambrosia purchase brought with it dairies, and Bovril processed 42 million gallons of milk in 1966.

 Production of Bovril was relocated from Old Street to Burton-upon-Trent, in the English Midlands, from 1967.